spences10/sveltekit-and-the-content-layer/slides.md

 This means as a developer all you need to worry about on the client is how to present the data

-This is where content is outgrowing the internet

 Destinations for content are growing every day.

 Destinations like, Websites, Apps, In-store displays, cars, fridges, etc.

-The headless CMS solved the problem of omni-channel content distribution
+The headless CMS helps solve the problem of omni-channel content distribution

-Where a developer can request the data on any client -->
+Where a developer can request the data on any clients -->

 ---